6638maggie-gitau/hostel-managment-system/README.md

 6. Open a Pull Request.

-## 📄 License

-This project is created for **learning and educational purposes**.

-You are welcome to explore the code and use it as inspiration for your own learning projects.

-## 👩‍💻 Author

-### Margaret Gitau

-Frontend Developer | React Enthusiast | Writer

-I enjoy building web applications, learning new technologies, solving programming problems, and creating digital experiences.

-### Technologies I Work With

-* React
-* JavaScript
-* Tailwind CSS
-* HTML
-* CSS
-* Git & GitHub
-* Python

 ---

 ⭐ **If you find this project useful or interesting, consider giving the repository a star!**